Other Brands

 Canon

-Founded in 1933 as Seiki Kogaku (Precision Optical Research Laboratory), in 1947 name changed in Canon Camera Co.
+Nikon's most important rival was founded in 1933 in Japan as Seiki Kogaku (Precision Optical Research Laboratory), by four college friends.
+In 1947 the name changed in Canon Camera Co.

 Copal

+Started as a small-scale manufacturer of camera shutters in 1946 Copal was set up in 1949 in Nagasaki, Japan.
 Nearly all Japanese, and later other, cameras were or are fitted with Copal shutters.
 Not only Nikon, but also manufacturers as Leitz, Pentax, Mamiya, Konica etc. are making use of the quality products of Copal.
-The leaf shutters of the Nikkorex cameras weren't a great success, but the shutters fitted in the famous Nikkormat-series were indestructible.
+The Copal Square I shutter became a world hit!
+The leaf shutters of the Nikkorex cameras weren't a great success, so the Nikkorex F, built by Mamiya, was - as one of the first cameras - fitted with the Copal Square I shutter.
+The famous and indestructible Nikkormat-series were/are all using Copal shutters.
+Copal still is Nikon's main camera shutter supplier.

 Fuji

 Started as a film industry Fuji also entered the film and digital camera world.
-Based on Nikon and Canon film SLR's Fuji developed excellent professional digital SLR cameras, before the two largest camera manufacturers came with their own developments!
+Based on various Nikon and Canon film SLR's Fuji developed excellent professional digital SLR cameras, before the two largest camera manufacturers (Canon & Nikon) came with their own developments!

 Hasselblad